 3 Credits.
 Summer only.
 A course designed for the advancing paramedic student to apply skills learned in the classroom to the clinical setting.
-All skills are preformed under the supervision of a clinical preceptor.
+Allskillsareperformedunderthe supervision of a clinical preceptor.
 Summer Only (PR: PAR 252)

 PAR 260 - Critical Care Transport.

 5 Credits.
 A course designed for the Paramedic or Registered Nurse to obtain the knowledge and skills necessary to manage the critical patient during transfers between hospitals, specialty referral centers and extended care facilities.
 (PR: Paramedic or RN and CO: PAR 261)